-You must satisfy three requirements in order to get a divorce in Singapore.
+Legal requirements to get a divorce

 - Extreme physical or mental abuse